matrix-org/synapse/docs/code_style.md

         should be the *opposite* to the default.
 For other options, the example should give some non-default value which is likely to be useful to the reader.

-- There should be a line between each option, which can be achieved by adding --- before and after the option.
+- There should be a horizontal rule between each option, which can be achieved by adding `---` before and after the option.
-- Where several settings are grouped into a single dict, ensure that your code correctly handles the top-level option being set to `None` (as it will be if no sub-options are enabled).
 - `true` and `false` are spelt thus (as opposed to `True`, etc.)

 Example: